Boral Dunmore Operations

 As with the quarry, the Dunmore Sand & Soil approval (DA 195-8-2004) establishes the terms to which the site must be managed throughout its operational life.

-The Dunmore Sand & Soil approval has only been modified once since its initial granting.
-You can read through the consolidated consent documentation here.
+The Dunmore Sand & Soil approval has only been modified twice since its initial granting.
+You can read through the consolidated consent documentation (to MOD 1) here.

 The sites are required to compile an Annual Review at the end of each financial year, capturing information about operations and performance against a range of criteria.